vicsejas/fastapi-with-tailwindcss/README.md

 ### 9.- Serving compressed files with the GZip middleware

-In order to serve compressed files we need to install the following package
+In order to serve compressed files we need to import the middleware

-import the middleware

 ```sh
 from fastapi.middleware.gzip import GZipMiddleware